SPHINX: Structural Prediction using Hypergraph Inference Network: Structure Prediction using SPHINX

 The processing stages of our method are summarized in Figure~\ref{fig:main_fig}.
-First, we will predict the latent hypergraph based on the input features $\mathbf{X}$.
-The inferred hypergraph structure will then be fed into a hypergraph network to obtain the final prediction.
-To obtain a powerful, general model, our method needs to fulfill two important characteristics.
-Firstly, the entire pipeline need to be end-to-end differentiable, such that the latent hypergraph inference can be trained in a weakly supervised fashion, solely from the final downstream prediction, without access to the ground-truth hypergraph structure.
-Secondly, the model needs to be general enough such that it can be used inside any existing architecture for hypergraph processing.
+First, we predict the latent hypergraph based on the input features $\mathbf{X}$.
+The inferred hypergraph structure is then fed into a hypergraph network to obtain the final prediction.
+To fulfil our goal of obtaining a generally applicable method, easy to optimize and compatible with any hypergraph architecture, our method needs to satisfy two important characteristics.
+Firstly, the pipeline needs to be end-to-end differentiable, such that the latent hypergraph inference can be trained in a weakly supervised fashion, solely from the downstream signal.
+Secondly, it needs to produce a sparse and discrete structure, such that it can be used inside any existing hypergraph processing model.

-To achieve these desiderata, we designed the model using two core components: a learnable soft clustering that predicts a probability distributions for each one of the $M$ potential hyperedges, and a differentiable $k$-sampling that, based on these probability distribution, samples discrete subsets of $k$ nodes forming the hypergraph structure.
+To achieve these, we designed the model using two core components: a learnable soft clustering that \textit{sequentially} predicts a probability distributions for each one of the $M$ potential hyperedges, and \textit{a differentiable $k$-sampling} that, based on this probability distribution, samples discrete subsets of $k$ nodes forming the hypergraph structure.
 Both components are differentiable such that the model can be easily trained using standard backpropagation techniques.
 Moreover, the predicted hypergraph structure is a discrete object, following the classical structural representation used in any hypergraph processing models $\mathcal{H} = (V,E)$, where $V$ is a the of nodes and $E$ is a the of hyperedges.